Milk Nutrition Facts and Information for Goat Milk

-Most people are familiar with the basic milk nutrition facts as advertised daily: high in protein and calcium, etc. But, beyond that, what's really important to know about the nutritional value in milk?
+Basic milk nutrition facts are widely recognized through daily media advertising: high in protein and calcium, etc. But, beyond that, what's really important to know about the nutritional value in milk?

 And, what do we really mean when we say that milk is "nutritious"?